Maxim's: World War II and mid-20th century

 In 1956, the fame of the restaurant led to its becoming the namesake for a Western-inspired restaurant in Hong Kong, Maxim's Boulevard.
 The restaurant achieved rapid success and eventually developed into the conglomerate Maxim's Caterers, the largest catering corporation in Hong Kong by revenue and market share, and one of the largest in all of East Asia.

 In the 1960s, Maxim's Restaurant at Orly Airport in France opened.
 Maxim's: The Nancy Goldberg International Center in Chicago went up for bids in 2013, after opening in 1963 as a replica of Maxim's Paris as well.
 The Chicago Maxim's de Paris was sold in 2022 from the City of Chicago, to local residents Victoria and Adam Bilter, to have the interior restored and re-opened as a private members social-club, Astor Club.

 Brigitte Bardot caused a scandal when she entered the restaurant barefoot.
-Jean Paul Gaultier recalls that Pierre Cardin was rejected from Maxim's de Paris restaurant due to the dress code, creating "a huge scandal," when he wore a turtleneck instead of a dress shirt and bow tie.
-Other guests of this time period were Sylvie Vartan, John Travolta, Jeanne Moreau, Barbra Streisand, and Kiri Te Kanawa.
+Jean Paul Gaultier recalled that Pierre Cardin was rejected from Maxim's de Paris due to the dress code, creating "a huge scandal," when he wore a turtleneck instead of a dress shirt and bow tie.
+Other guests of this time period were Jeanne Moreau, Barbra Streisand, Kiri Te Kanawa, John Travolta and Sylvie Vartan.
 It was during the fifties, sixties and seventies that Maxim's, under the management of Octave Vaudable's son, Louis Vaudable, became the most famous restaurant in the world and one of the most expensive.
-With his wife Magguy, Louis Vaudable assured Maxim's international reputation.
+With his wife Magguy (Maggie), Louis Vaudable assured Maxim's international reputation.

-François Vaudable, who had been directing the restaurant by his father's side for years, pursued the work of his family which gave Maxim's its era of glory.
+François Vaudable, who had been directing the restaurant by his father Louis's side for years, pursued the work of his family which gave Maxim's its era of glory.